getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 pod install
 ```

-Since our SDK supports [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) and iOS relies on CocoaPods you need to install the dependencies.
+Since our SDK supports [auto-linking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) and iOS relies on CocoaPods, you need to install the dependencies.

-If you are running a project with `react-native < 0.60` you still need to call `react-native link`
+If you are running a project with `react-native < 0.60` you still need to call `react-native link`.

 ```bash
 react-native link @sentry/react-native
 ```

-The *link* step or the `sentry-wizard` call will will patch your project accordingly.
+The *link* step or the `sentry-wizard` call will patch your project accordingly.

 The [Sentry Wizard](https://github.com/getsentry/sentry-wizard) will guide you through the process of setting everything up correctly.
-This has to be done only once and the files created can go into you version control system.
+This has to be done only once, and the files created can go into your version control system.

-Following changes will be performed:
+The following changes will be performed:

 - add the sentry-java package for native crash reporting on Android
 - add the sentry-cocoa package for native crash reporting on iOS
-- enable the sentry gradle build step for android
+- enable the Sentry Gradle build step for Android
 - patch *_MainApplication.java_* for Android
 - configure Sentry for the supplied DSN in your *_index.js/App.js_* files
 - store build credentials in *_ios/sentry.properties_* and *_android/sentry.properties_*.